 Understanding Cabinet Construction: Face Frame vs. Frameless Cabinets

-At ARKA Cabinets, we believe that when you understand your options, you can make smarter, more confident choices.
-Let’s break down the basics of cabinet construction, and how the style you choose affects the look, function, and feel of your space.
+We believe that when you understand your options, you can make smarter, more confident choices.
+Let’s break down the basics of cabinet construction.

 Rift White Sawn Oak cabinet

-Full overlay face frame bathroom vanity, rift white sawn oak
+Full overlay face frame bathroom vanity with slim shaker doors, rift white sawn oak

 What Is a Face Frame Cabinet?

-Face frame cabinets — often called traditional American cabinets — have a solid wood frame attached to the front of the cabinet box.
-This frame acts a bit like a “picture frame” around the cabinet opening.
-The doors and drawers are then mounted onto this frame.
+Face frame cabinets — sometimes called traditional American cabinets — have a solid wood frame attached to the front of the cabinet box.
+This frame acts like a structural border around the opening, and doors and drawers are mounted to it.

 Inset Cabinets:

-Painted inset cabinets with custom wood hood and decorative feet
+Painted inset cabinets with custom wood and decorative feet

 Full Overlay Cabinets:

 Full overlay doors lay over the face of the cabinet frame, covering nearly all of it.
-This provides a clean, modern look while still using a face frame structure.
-It’s a popular choice for transitional kitchens because it blends traditional construction with modern aesthetics.
+This creates a cleaner, more continuous surface while still using traditional construction.

 slim shaker drawers